 The summer solstice, around which the Midsummer festival was celebrated (the evening-night of June 23 and the day of the 24th), is the flip side of the winter solstice and Christmas.
 The sun was at its height, the day was at its longest, the season was warm, and vegetation was full and still green.
 The season seemed magical.
 But this time also marked the beginning of the slow and inevitable weakening of the sun over the next half year.
 According to James Frazer and Robert Graves, in the mythology of ancient Britain the Oak King ruled when the sun was waxing, while the Holly King who ruled over the waning sun began his rule on the summer solstice, the Oak King withdrawing to the circumpolar stars, which never disappear below the horizon even in winter.
 On the winter solstice, people celebrated the beginning of the return of the sun.
 Logically, we might expect one or the other of these times to be viewed negatively, but we always make our holidays into something positive.
 A happy thought.

 Such major transitions in nature never fail to kindle human emotions and imaginations, hence producing myths and rituals.
-Midsummer Eve was one of the spirit nights of the year, when the boundaries between the worlds were thin and porous.
+Midsummer Eve was one of the liminal, spirit nights of the year, when the boundaries between the worlds were thin and porous.
 Evil spirits and witches were active.
 Men were proverbially subject to fairy tricks and queer fancies, as portrayed by Shakespeare.
-In fact, during this season farmers’ animals and crops were particularly exposed to disease; farmers also needed continued sun together with enough rain to ensure a successful crop.
+In fact, during this season farmers’ animals and crops were particularly exposed to disease; farmers also needed much sun together with enough rain to ensure a successful crop.
 It is therefore not surprising that the Midsummer festival, even in Christian times, was one marked by agrarian paganism, centering around the sun (fire) and water.
 This festival was most important in the north of Europe – the Nordic lands, Russia, and the British Isles and Ireland – where the sun is weakest and the growing season the shortest.
-In these climes Midsummer was the most important festival of the year.

 The communal bonfire was lit at nightfall, which at that time in northern Europe was quite late in the evening.
 It had a dual role.
 One was that of purifying the local environment from evil spirits and disease, an ancient tradition that went back at least to Rome, where this procedure was recommended by Pliny the Elder.
 The second purpose was to stimulate the now waning sun to remain as strong as possible through the rest of the growing and pasturing season, which was a ritual of sympathetic magic since the fire was looked upon as a miniature version of the sun.
 Part of the ritual involved jumping over the fire, several times (repetition is important in magic) and both forward and backwards (which imitated the sun oscillating through the seasons).
 The leapers thus secured protection and good fortune for themselves.
 When the flames were still rather high, the leapers were the strapping youths of the village, competing with one another.
 As the flames died down, women and couples also did it, to secure a good marriage, ensure that they would have children, and so on.